By Lucia Viti

-Touted as one of only three museums in America dedicated to a lens-based medium, MOPA, located in San Diego’s historic Balboa Park, offers a calendar of “relevant, thought-provoking and engaging exhibitions, film festivals and lifespan-learning opportunities.”
+Touted as one of only three independent museums in America dedicated to a lens-based medium, MOPA, located in San Diego’s historic Balboa Park, offers a calendar of “relevant, thought-provoking and engaging exhibitions, film festivals and lifespan-learning opportunities.”

 Accredited by the American Alliance of Museums, MOPA addresses cultural, historical and social subjects through its photographic exhibitions and educational programs.

 “Photography’s not a dying art,” explained Klochko.
 “Photography is at the forefront of contemporary art.
 As the visual currency of our time, photography is more energized and robust than it’s ever been.
 ‘Moment in Time: A Collection of Photographs’ shows the rich diversity and range of what the medium is capable of.
 From child labor to photograms to the powerful work of Barbara Morgan’s dancers.”